3D Brain and Heart Volume Generative Models: A Survey: Background

 Similar to the Conditional GAN, a conditional version of the VAE model was proposed in~\cite{ref:CVAE}.
 The model is not trained to reconstruct the input $\rvx$.
 Instead, for the input $\rvx$, the latent variable $\rvz$ is sampled from $p_\theta(\rvz|\rvx)$, and then a different output $\rvy$ is generated according to $p_\theta(\rvy|\rvx,\rvz)$ rather than the original reconstruction $\tilde{\rvx}$.
 Based on the ELBO of the VAE, the variational lower bound of this conditional model is as follows:

 For a deep CVAE framework, $q_\phi(\rvz|\rvx,\rvy)$ is modeled as a recognition network, $p_\theta(\rvz|\rvx)$ is modeled as a conditional prior network, and $p_\theta(\rvy|\rvx,\rvz)$ is modeled as the generation network.
-All these networks can be instantiated as Multi-Layer Perceptrons (MLPs) or Convolution Neural Networks (CNNs).
+All these networks can be either Multi-Layer Perceptrons (MLPs) or Convolution Neural Networks (CNNs).

 Various applications can be derived from different choices of $\rvx$ and $\rvy$.
 For example, if $\rvx$ represents the original image and $\rvy$ represents the segmentation mask, then we are dealing with an image segmentation task.
 If $\rvx$ represents an MRI image and $\rvy$ represents a CT image, then we are dealing with an MRI-to-CT translation task.